yukieiji/extraDimensions/README.md

 # extraDimensions
-Extra Dimensions Minecraft Mod
+Extra Dimensions is possible to create dimensions that can be freely created by using commands.
+If you install this mod on server, no one has to install this(This mod can also work with server only)

 Allows dynamic creation and deletion of dimensions via commands (restricted to ops in multiplayer).
 Adds the following commands:
 ```
 xdbiomes
   list all biomes supported by ExtraDimensions

 xdcreate <Dimension Name> <World Type> <Biomes>
   create a new ExtraDimension
   	<Dimension Name> - required.
 String with no spaces
 	<World Type>     - optional.
 World type for new dimension:
                                           xdMultiBiome - ExtraDimensions Default
                                           BOP          - Biomes O'Plenty (if installed)
                                           flat         - Minecraft flat world